 AAN's origins and history are covered in Frazier's 2020 book Born From A Hurricane, 75 Years of the Artists Association of Nantucket, 1945-2020, available here.

 The Permanent Collection covers the modern century, from the art colony roots of the 1920s to artists active today.
-All traditional media are represented, and artifacts include AAN history documents, sketchbooks, biographical materials, photographs, and original show cards.
+All traditional media are represented, and artifacts include AAN history documents, sketchbooks, biographical materials, photographs, letter, and original show cards.